Soil Biology • Plant Health

 What Is a Fungally Dominant Soil?

 A fungally dominant soil is one where the biomass of beneficial fungi outweighs the biomass of bacteria.
 Soil biologists express this as the fungal-to-bacterial ratio, or F:B ratio.
 When the number is below 1, the soil is bacterial-dominated.
 When it climbs above 1, the soil moves into fungal dominance.
-Old-growth forests sit at F:B ratios of 100 to 1 or more.
-Most commercial South African agricultural soils sit at 0.1 to 0.3, which is the bacterial-dominant end of the spectrum.
+Old-growth forests sit at F:B ratios of 100:1 or more.
+Most commercial South African agricultural soils sit at 0.1 to 0.3, the bacterial-dominant end of the spectrum.

 Bacteria and fungi do different jobs underground.
 Bacteria are fast, simple and short-lived.
 They cycle volatile nutrients quickly, mostly as nitrate, and they thrive in disturbed, tilled, high-nitrogen environments.
 Fungi are slow, structural and long-lived.
 They build the physical scaffolding of the soil, mine recalcitrant minerals out of bedrock, and release nitrogen as ammonium, the form that woody perennials and high-value crops actually prefer.